-Just like a deep chemical peel, CO2 laser treatments can also be used to remove precancerous growths on the skin.
+Just like a deep chemical peel, Fractional CO2 laser treatments can also be used to remove precancerous growths on the skin.
 Precancerous growths refer to skin cells that are currently negative for melanoma but that that could develop into skin cancer down the line.

 Is There a Best Time for This Treatment?

 While you can have this treatment during any time of the year, it may be a good idea to schedule your treatment during the autumn and winter when there is less potential for sunlight exposure.
 You may want to schedule this treatment at least six months before an important life event, as well.